 - Parking: Takakkaw Falls

-This is our kind of hike and the route we took when we checked off many of the Yoho hikes on this list in the Yoho Valley.
-The massive circuit is a long day and requires an early start as you’ll cover over 28km and quite a bit of elevation gain.
+This is our kind of hike and the route we took when we checked off many of the Yoho hikes on this list in the Yoho Valley in one go!
+The massive circuit is a long day and requires an early start as you’ll cover over 28km and a lot of elevation gain.
 However, you can easily shorten your distance by planning and choosing your trail and route.

-It follows along the Iceline trail at its onset and then continues to the Twin Falls, Whaleback, Laughing Falls, and crosses by the Stanley Mitchell Hut.
+It follows along the Iceline trail at its onset, then continues to the Twin, Whaleback, and Laughing Falls, and crosses by the Stanley Mitchell Hut.
 Of course, if you don’t have the legs to cover this kind of ground, the hut and nearby campground are great places to get into the wilderness for some camping.

 Laughing Falls and Twin Falls